Azure/missionlz/src/bicep/README.md

 ## Adding Azure Policy

-To include one of the built in Azure policy initiatives for NIST 800-53, CMMC Level 3 or DoD IL5 compliance add the parameter with one of the following, NIST, IL5 or CMMC.
+To include one of the built in Azure policy initiatives for NIST 800-53, CMMC Level 3 or DoD IL5 compliance add the `policy` parameter with one of the following, NIST, IL5 or CMMC.
 For example deploying with MLZ:

 ```plaintext
 az deployment sub create \